The sound during calls is bad

 - Make sure that your hand isn’t covering the phone microphone, and check that there is no water or dust blocking the microphone or the area around the microphone.

 - Make a call to another phone to confirm that there isn’t a problem with the ear speaker of the phone you were calling when the problem arose.
-If possible, make a call with a different SIM card to make sure your current SIM card isn’t defective or old.
+If possible, make a call with a different SIM card, to make sure that your current SIM card isn’t defective or old.

 If the suggested solutions do not work, try the following actions:

-- Run the Xperia™ Diagnostics application to verify the microphone and ear speaker are working properly.
+- Carry out a quick test to verify that the microphone and ear speaker are working properly.

 To carry out a test